 Etham "at the edge of the wilderness" (Ex 13:20) is in Egypt as Wadi Tumilat and Lake Et-Timsah receive the Nile's water via the annual inundations as noted on the Napoleonic map surveyed in 1796-1798, published 1826 at Paris.
 So the Bible is giving us two reference points for the Wilderness of Shur/Etham:

 (1) A reference point outside of Egypt, in the arid wilderness: Bir Abu Suwayr on the great caravan route from Belbeis in the Delta to Beersheba in the Negeb.

 Please click here for the location of the Red Sea crossing which preceded 3 days in the Wilderness of Etham/Shur.
-Please click here for the location of Marah the Septuaginta's Merrah in Greek, Arabic Murrah, the Bitter Lakes.
-Please click here for the location of Elim's 12 springs and 70 palm trees as Ayun Musa's 12 springs and palm trees.
+Please click here for the location of Marah the Septuaginta Bible's Merrah in Greek; Morath of the Peshitta Bible, in Aramaic, and Arabic Buheirat el Murrat, the "Bitter" Lakes.
+Please click here for the location of Elim's 12 springs and 70 palm trees as Ayun Musa's 12 artesian springs and palm trees.
 Please click here for the location of the Wilderness of Sin, either El Sanawi, Hosan abu Zenna or Ras Abu Zenimeh.